CURRICULUM & CREDITS

 Wheaton College (Center for Global & Experiential Learning): 630.752.7309, GEL@wheaton.edu

 If your college isn’t listed here, don’t despair!
-Find your off-programs office or go see your Registrar about studying at Gordon.
+Find your off-campus study programs office or go see your Registrar about studying at Gordon.

 SAFETY & SECURITY